 Inpatient Rehab Program

-The purpose of inpatient rehab is to help patients get through acute withdrawal quickly so that they can focus on the actual process of recovery.
+The purpose of inpatient rehab is to help patients get through acute withdrawal quickly so they can focus on the actual recovery process.
 It involves keeping patients under medically supervised care for several days (typically 28-30 days), while they go through acute withdrawal.
 This way, the medical staff can address any complications that arise and help patients adjust to the changes their bodies are going through while becoming sober.

 Since many people who start abusing drugs are teenagers, many programs also offer counseling for families.
 Although the cost is high, it is an effective treatment for patients with severe addictions to Adderall.

 Partial Hospitalization Program